What Is Lean Construction and Its Benefits?

 Continuous Improvement

 If this is done frequently enough, problems can also bring together workers and managers from all parts of the organization.
-Working together to fix problems can help build trust and gives each member of the team an opportunity to make a contribution.
+Working together to fix problems can help build trust and give each member of the team an opportunity to make a contribution.

 Collaboration